creditkarma/thrift-server/packages/thrift-client/README.md

 // Create Thrift client
 const requestClient: RequestInstance = request.defaults({})

-const connection: RequestConnection =
+const connection: HttpConnection =
-    new RequestConnection(requestClient, clientConfig)
+    new HttpConnection(requestClient, clientConfig)

 const thriftClient: Calculator.Client<CoreOptions> = new Calculator.Client(connection)
 ```

-Here `RequestConnection` is a class that extends the `HttpConnection` abstract class.
-Later we will look closer at creating this class.
+Here `HttpConnection` is a class that implements the `IThriftConnection` interface.
+You could create custom connections, for instance TCP, by implementing this interface.

 Also of note here is that the type `IHttpConnectionOptions` does not accept the `requestOptions` parameter.
-Options to Request here would be passed directly to the call to `request.defaults({})`.
+Options to `Request` here would be passed directly to the call to `request.defaults({})`.

 ### Making Service Calls with our Client